 Results are considered normal if no problems are seen in the lumbar region in the images.

 Risks of CT scans include:

 CT scans expose you to more radiation than regular x-rays.
 Having many x-rays or CT scans over time may increase your risk for cancer.
 However, the risk from any one scan is small.
-Talk to your doctor about this risk and how it weighs against the benefits of the test for your medical problem.
+Talk to your provider about this risk and how it weighs against the benefits of the test for your medical problem.

 Some people have allergies to contrast dye.
 Let your provider know if you have ever had an allergic reaction to injected contrast dye.